-We screen 15 to 20 feature length films a year.
+We screen 26 to 30 feature length films a year.
 Choice of films is by suggestions from anyone who lives or works in Rusthall or surrounding areas.
-A self appointed selection panel wittles a long list down for all to vote on the following few months' shows.
+Annual members form a self appointed selection panel to wittle a long list down for all to vote on the following few months' shows.

 After each show we host a discussion group along the lines of a book club where anyone who wants to stay can critique the film and benefit from others' experiences hearing sometimes obscure aspects of the film brought to light.
 Our post-film discussion group is an excellent way to get to know neighbours while learning about otherwise missed aspects of the films.

-The biggest misconception we come across is that we offer the same as a commercial cinema, and having already seen a film is a good reason to not see it again.
+The biggest misconception we come across is that we offer the same as a commercial cinema, and having already seen a film is a good reason not to see it again.
 In fact ours is a different concept from commercial cinemas and film societies.
 Films are chosen by popular suggestion and vote, are preceded by an interesting related entertainment, and followed by a fascinating discussion for those who want to stay.
+Here you are likely to talk with your neighbour.
 Being a volunteer run charity our prices are silly small, our bar is always open, and we are a very friendly and accepting bunch.
 Having already seen the main film will stand you in good stead in the discussion group and enable you to get the most out of the preceding short entertainment.